 The Pitfalls of Relying on Bank Loans

 A loan rejection from a bank may feel like a setback, but it could be a valuable opportunity to explore alternative forms of funding.
 While traditional bank loans can seem like an obvious choice for small and medium-sized businesses seeking financing, they may not always be the best option.

 In fact, relying solely on bank loans can present a number of challenges and limitations for businesses with unique funding needs.
 Here are a few reasons to consider alternative forms of funding which offer a more tailored and flexible solution:

 Pitfall #1: Strict Eligibility Criteria

 Banks have strict eligibility criteria that limit the number of small businesses that can qualify for a loan.
 Factors such as credit history, collateral, and revenue can all play a role in determining eligibility.
-Such criteria can be a major hurdle for businesses just starting out and lacking the established credit history needed to get approved by the bank.
+Such criteria can contribute to why many businesses can’t get approved for a loan, posing a major hurdle especially for those just starting out.

 Pitfall #2: Fixed Repayment Terms

 Bank loans typically come with fixed repayment terms, which can be challenging for businesses that have fluctuations in their cash flow.
 Fixed repayment terms can lead to difficulty making repayments and potentially harm your business’s credit score.
 If your business experiences seasonal fluctuations in revenue or an unexpected event affects your sales, such as a natural disaster or an economic downturn, you may be unable to meet the strict repayment terms of a bank loan.